Some rooster breeds are mellow.

-Polish chickens are friendly to people and make amazing pets.
+Polish chickens are friendly to people and make excellent pets.
 Polish roosters are very solicitous of the ladies.
-It may even seem like the rooster is subordinate to the hens, he’s so nice.
+It may even seem like the rooster is subordinate to the hens.
+He’s so nice.

 Both hens and roos are super gentle and friendly to kids and adults alike.
 Hens like to cuddle and will often enjoy lap time.

-Because of the feathers that fall inside of their eyes, they can get a little nervous.
-Trimming the feathers helps to assure them that they are safe and know what’s going on.
+Because of the feathers that fall inside their eyes, they can get a little nervous.
+Trimming the feathers helps assure them that they are safe and know what’s going on.

-Roosters don’t do a great job of protecting the flock however because of how non-aggressive they are.
+However, roosters don’t do a great job of protecting the flock because of how non-aggressive they are.

 2. Sebright Chickens

 Roosters are great protectors of the hens and do best with people if they are raised gently from a young age.
-They can be taught to be wary of people with rough handling so gentleness is key.
+They can be taught to be wary of people with rough handling, so gentleness is vital.
 They will be a little skittish if not hand raised.

 3. Faverolle Chickens

 Faverolle chickens are mellow and generally non-aggressive.
 They are a great bird to have around children as even the roosters are less aggressive than most other breeds.
-Hens are very shy and gentle around children, which makes them a great chicken for kid’s chores.
+Hens are very shy and gentle around children, making them an excellent chicken for kids’ chores.